flokk.

 Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci

-This is the big kid-magnet in Milan and it earns every bit of the hype, with full-size ships, locomotives, early aircraft, and an entire wing of Leonardo's inventions recreated as working wooden model
+This is the big kid-magnet in Milan and it earns every bit of the hype, with full-size ships, locomotives, early aircraft, and an entire wing of Leonardo's inventions recreated as working wooden models.
+Budget at least two hours and let kids set the pace through the interactive labs on the ground floor.

 kids_and_family